You want smart political talk without the meltdowns?

 They praise the death.

-We are don't so most of us don't understand it.
+Most of us don't understand it.

-We we try to live peacefully.
+We praise the life we try to live peacefully.

-They they don't see it that way.
+They don't see it that way.

-Um and that's it.
+And that's it.

-I'm not I'm not a big man of words.
+I'm not a big man of words.

 I don't know how you are.

-The idea that there are many, many people in this world that would be willing to murder innocent people, and in the case of young girls to rape them ahead of time.
+The idea that there are many, many people in this world that would be willing to murder innocent people and, in the case of young girls, to rape them ahead of time.

-And I if there was any moment of opportunity where I could on camera look like the biggest gutless coward in the world and run away rather than bring harm to another person, I would run away.
+And if there was any moment of opportunity where I could on camera look like the biggest gutless coward in the world and run away rather than bring harm to another person, I would run away.

 That would look pretty cowardly on TV, wouldn't it?